chatsopond/fastlane-log/README.md

     - fastlane match nuke distribution
 - `fastlane gym`
   - Automate beta deployments and releases for the iOS apps.
+- `fastlane pilot upload`
+- `fastlane pilot builds`
+  - A list of our uploaded builds and their download counts
+- `fastlane pilot list`
+  - A list of all testers.
+- `fastlane pilot find <email>`
+  - Info of the specific tester.

 ## Prepare for Fastlane